-- 1. The gearmotor/evaporator assembly will have to be exposed. - 2.
+- 1. The gearmotor/evaporator assembly will have to be exposed.
+(See illustration next page) - 2.
 Remove the 4 hex head cap screws holding the evaporator to the gearmotor assembly.
 Lift the evaporator up and off of the gearmotor. - 3.
 Remove the snap ring or wire retainer from the grove under the water seal. - 4.
 Pull or drive out the lower half of the water seal.